hirok2005/restaurant-reviews/docs.md

 ### Example Responses

-All responses will return JSON containing list of reviews, can be empty if nothing  meets criteria
+All responses will return JSON containing list of events, can be empty if nothing  meets criteria

 #### Results found